Central America: Tourism

-Central American coast
+Coasts

 Tourism in Belize has grown considerably in more recent times, and it is now the second largest industry in the nation.
 Belizean Prime Minister Dean Barrow has stated his intention to use tourism to combat poverty throughout the country.
 The growth in tourism has positively affected the agricultural, commercial, and finance industries, as well as the construction industry.
 The results for Belize's tourism-driven economy have been significant, with the nation welcoming almost one million tourists in a calendar year for the first time in its history in 2012.
 Belize is also the only country in Central America with English as its official language, making this country a comfortable destination for English-speaking tourists.

 Costa Rica is the most visited nation in Central America.
 Tourism in Costa Rica is one of the fastest growing economic sectors of the country, having become the largest source of foreign revenue by 1995.
 Since 1999, tourism has earned more foreign exchange than bananas, pineapples and coffee exports combined.
 The tourism boom began in 1987, with the number of visitors up from 329,000 in 1988, through 1.03 million in 1999, to a historical record of 2.43 million foreign visitors and $1.92-billion in revenue in 2013.
 In 2012 tourism contributed with 12.5% of the country's GDP and it was responsible for 11.7% of direct and indirect employment.

 Tourism in Nicaragua has grown considerably recently, and it is now the second largest industry in the nation.
-Nicaraguan President Daniel Ortega has stated his intention to use tourism to combat poverty throughout the country.
+Nicaraguan president Daniel Ortega has stated his intention to use tourism to combat poverty throughout the country.
 The growth in tourism has positively affected the agricultural, commercial, and finance industries, as well as the construction industry.
 The results for Nicaragua's tourism-driven economy have been significant, with the nation welcoming one million tourists in a calendar year for the first time in its history in 2010.